CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 getOrdinalNumber(6); // returns "6th";
 ```

-The points above form a specification of how the function `countWords` should behave - in other words, the specification is a description of how the function should work.
-Once we have a specification for how the function should work we can create many cases showing how we expect the function `countWords` to behave when it is called with certain inputs.
+The requirements above form a specification of how the function `getOrdinalNumber` should behave - in other words, the specification is a description of how the function should work.
+Once we have a specification for how the function should work we can create many cases showing how we expect the function `getOrdinalNumber` to behave when it is called with certain inputs.

 ### Describing functionality